 Pros & Cons at a Glance

+Redbubble's strengths are simplicity and instant market access: upload designs, set margins, and reach a large audience immediately.
 The cost is giving up control over pricing, branding, and customer relationships.

-Experienced entrepreneurs can manage Printful's cons.
-Starting a Shopify store or building marketing skills pays off later.
-For designers testing ideas, Redbubble's limitations might not matter initially.
+Experienced entrepreneurs can manage Printful's cons - starting a Shopify store and building marketing skills pays off later.
+For designers testing ideas, Redbubble's limits may not matter initially.
+The choice depends on whether you want to build a business or just sell some designs.

 Also Read: